tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The following options infiuence the behaviour of the Module efaschroedinger:
+The following options influence the behaviour of the Module efaschroedinger:

-  ``particle = string`` defines for which particle (electron or hole) Schroedinger equation is
+  |  ``particle = string`` defines for which particle (electron or hole) Schroedinger equation is
      solved.
 Possible values are el and hl.
 A different Module efaschroedinger has to be defined for each particle to be solved.

-  ``poisson_model_name = string`` defines the name of the simulation (Module driftdiffu-
+  |  ``poisson_model_name = string`` defines the name of the simulation (Module driftdiffusion)
-        sion) that can provide electric potential
+     that can provide electric potential

-  ``strain_model_name = string`` defines the name of the simulation (Module macrostrain)
+  |  ``strain_model_name = string`` defines the name of the simulation (Module macrostrain)
      that can provide elastic strain

-  ``regions = string`` defines the regions associated to this EFA simulation
+  |  ``regions = string`` defines the regions associated to this EFA simulation

 Solver section
 ^^^^^^^^^^^^^^^^^^^^^^^